-The School of Undergraduate Studies and the School of Graduate Studies at Excelsior University have received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE), located at 11960 Quivira Road in Overland Park, Kansas, USA.
+Excelsior University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE), located at 11960 Quivira Road in Overland Park, Kansas, USA.
 For a list of accredited programs, view the IACBE member status page.